February 22, 2020

-I see and hear from people around my age – in their 20s and 30s – really struggling with making decisions in their lives.
+I see and hear from people around my age – in their 20s and 30s – really struggling to make decisions in their lives.

 They want to save, but they want to enjoy life.
 They want to get married and have kids, but they want to work less and have more free time.